lgsvl/simulator/Jenkins/README.md

 docker-compose run --rm buid-simulator test
 ```

-Output will be in `lgsvlsimulator-test.xml` file in NUnit v3 format
+Output will be in `svlsimulator-test.xml` file in NUnit v3 format

 ## Running binary build